Banovina Palace (Novi Sad): History

 Plans for the construction of the Banovina Palace complex started immediately after the creation of the Danube Banovina administrative region in 1929.
 During 1930, the national architectural competition, ratified by the first Danube Ban Daka Popović, was held for the conceptual solution of the building, planned to house the banovina administration, the great hall, and the ban's residence.
-Due to a series of circumstances, Dragiša Brašovan was ultimately entrusted creation and realization of a new project, despite the fact that his work faired rather poorly in the competition.
+Due to a series of circumstances, Dragiša Brašovan was ultimately entrusted creation and realization of a new project, despite the fact that his work fared rather poorly in the competition.
 The conceptual plans were completed in 1935.
 The architecture of the palace was meant to symbolize the economic strength and prosperity of the Danube Banovina.
 The cost of the construction, funded by Yugoslav Royal Banking Administration, was 58 million Yugoslav dinars, double of the previously planned budget.

 The construction started in 1936.
 The construction of the complex was done by the construction company of the architect Milan Sekulić.
 Over 700 workers were tasked in the construction of the complex, of which more than 200 were qualified craftsmen.
 During the construction of the buildings, citizens showed great interest, while newspapers regularly followed individual stages of construction.

 In the procees of the construction, it was decided that the building would deviate from initial plans in several ways.
 The building would cover its façade with marble and other stones, instead of the previously planned clinker bricks.
 It is unknown what type of brick and color of brick would have been used for the construction.
 The plans also intended to have an installed clock with zodiac signs on the Banovina tower, along with additional statues adorning the sides of the Banovina façade.
 Despite the buildings still under construction, the completion of works was announced on 1 December 1938, for the 20th anniversary of the establishment of the Kingdom of Serbs, Croats, and Slovenes.
 The Banovina was eventually completed in late 1939, while Banski dvor in early 1940.